OpenFn/docs/docs/cli.md

 :::info

-On execution, this workflow will first auto-install the adaptors then run _getPatients_ job,If successed then _createTEIs_ will run using the final state of _getPatients_. _getGlobalOrgsUnit_ will not run
+On execution, this workflow will first auto-install the adaptors then run _getPatients_ job,If succeed then _createTEIs_ will run using the final state of _getPatients_. _getGlobalOrgsUnit_ will not run

 :::